-- Heat up a wok with 3 tablespoons of extra virgin olive oil and stir-fry the roasted cashew nuts on low heat until golden.
+- Heat up non-stick wok with 3 tablespoons of extra virgin olive oil and stir-fry the roasted cashew nuts on low heat until golden.
 Remove and drain on paper towel.

 - Remove chicken from marinade and using the same oil in step 3, stir-fry the chicken for 2 to 3 minutes on medium-high heat.
 Remove chicken and set aside.
 Clean wok with kitchen paper towel.